cferdinandi/smooth-scroll/README.md

 This, unfortunately, cannot be done well.

 Most browsers instantly jump you to the anchor location when you load a page.
 You could use `scrollTo(0, 0)` to pull users back up to the top, and then manually use the `animateScroll()` method, but in my experience, it results in a visible jump on the page that's a worse experience than the default browser behavior.

+## Browser Compatibility

+Smooth Scroll works in all modern browsers, and IE 9 and above.

+Smooth Scroll is built with modern JavaScript APIs, and uses progressive enhancement.
+If the JavaScript file fails to load, or if your site is viewed on older and less capable browsers, anchor links will jump the way they normally would.

+### Polyfills

+Support back to IE9 requires polyfills for `closest()`, `requestAnimationFrame()`, and `CustomEvent()`.
+Without them, support starts with Edge.

+Use the included polyfills version of Smooth Scroll, or include your own.